joelfright/SQL-Project/README.md

 # SQL Project

-My SQL Project for Sparta Global
+My SQL Project for Sparta Global.

+This entailed using Microsoft Azure alongside the sample [Northwind](https://docs.yugabyte.com/latest/sample-data/northwind/) database to create various ```SELECT``` statements.

 `/sql` contains all the .sql files for each question